codeface-io/SwiftObserver/README.md

 [![badge-pod]](http://cocoapods.org/pods/SwiftObserver) ![badge-pms] ![badge-languages] ![badge-platforms] ![badge-mit]

-SwiftObserver is a lightweight framework for reactive Swift.

-It's unconventional, [covered by tests](https://github.com/flowtoolz/SwiftObserver/blob/master/Tests/SwiftObserverTests/SwiftObserverTests.swift) and designed to be readable, easy, flexible, non-intrusive, simple and safe.
+*SwiftObserver* is a lightweight framework for reactive Swift.
+It's a bit unconventional and designed to be readable, easy, flexible, non-intrusive, simple and safe.

-[Reactive programming](https://en.wikipedia.org/wiki/Reactive_programming) adresses the central challenge of implementing a clean architecture: [Dependency Inversion](https://en.wikipedia.org/wiki/Dependency_inversion_principle).
-SwiftObserver breaks reactive programming down to its essence, which is the [Observer Pattern](https://en.wikipedia.org/wiki/Observer_pattern).
+[*Reactive Programming*](https://en.wikipedia.org/wiki/Reactive_programming) adresses the central challenge of implementing a clean architecture: [*Dependency Inversion*](https://en.wikipedia.org/wiki/Dependency_inversion_principle). *SwiftObserver* breaks *Reactive Programming* down to its essence, which is the [*Observer Pattern*](https://en.wikipedia.org/wiki/Observer_pattern).

-SwiftObserver is just 1100 lines of production code, but it's also hundreds of hours of work, thinking it through, letting features go for the sake of simplicity, documenting it, unit-testing it, and battle-testing it [in practice](http://flowlistapp.com).
+*SwiftObserver* is just about 1000 lines of production code, but it's also hundreds of hours of work, thinking it through, letting features go for the sake of simplicity, documenting it, [unit-testing it](https://github.com/flowtoolz/SwiftObserver/blob/master/Tests/SwiftObserverTests/SwiftObserverTests.swift), and battle-testing it [in practice](http://flowlistapp.com).

 * [Install](#install)
 * [Get Started](#get-started)